 Real-time monitoring provides visibility into what users are doing and the ability to take appropriate security measures to alleviate IT security threats.

 This immediate and remote response to suspicious, disruptive or unusual login connections should be an integral part of any organization’s security policy and risk mitigation strategy.

-With UserLock, financial organizations have the ability to control, identify, search, report and archive user access to help the bank secure sensitive and regulated information, prevent data leaks and comply with regulations on access control and data handling.
+With UserLock, financial organizations have the ability to control, identify, search, report on and archive user access to help secure sensitive and regulated information, prevent data leaks and comply with regulations on access control and data handling.

 By centralizing and archiving all access events, UserLock can also offer detailed and accurate insights to support IT forensics, auditing, and regulatory compliance.

 Employees need to understand what security policies and procedures are, why they exist and what security measures are used on the network.
 Informed employees are an important line of defense.

 UserLock supports IT’s efforts to communicate consistent and clear security policies and controls through its notification system.
 With USerLock, IT can choose to notify all users prior to granting access to a system with customized messages that increase user security awareness and educate about insider threats.
 This can also include warning users about any access denials on their account.

 What’s more, messages about legal and contractual implications can discourage employees from committing cybercrime or lashing out at the organization for a perceived injustice.